christianfriedl/CGenerics/README.md

 ## A library for generic programming and OOP in C

-This was one of my self-education projects.
+This is one of my weekend self-education projects.
 My original intention was to base a BNF parser on this, and then a parser for an actual language on that...
 Obviously, this never came to fruition.
 Duh.

-The project was to create a library of fundamental generic data structures in pure C. The basic idea was to use macros, especially ## expansion (I forget the technical term), to create a C type from a base name and a type:
+The project was to create a library of fundamental generic data structures in pure C. The basic idea was to use macros, especially *## expansion* (I forget the technical term), to create a C type from a base name and a type.

+For example:

     cgArray(Int)* array = cgArray__new(Int, 20);